wix-incubator/wix-rest-docs/guides/API Query Language.md

 SortOrder: 3
 # API Query Language

-The query language described in this document is implemented partially or in full by Wix APIs supporting query capabilities.
+The query language described in this article is implemented partially or in full by Wix APIs supporting query capabilities.

+You may see some similarities between the Wix API Query Language and MongoQL.
-The style of the QL is heavily influenced by MongoQL.
+The style of the Wix API Query Language is heavily influenced by MongoQL.

 ## Syntax